ChangShuyu/changshuyu.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. student at the School of Computer Science, Nanjing University of Posts and Telecommunications, supervised by Prof. Haiping Huang.
 I obtained my B.E. degree from the same institution in 2021.
 My research interests include privacy-preserving machine learning, natural language processing, AI for software security, and trustworthy AI.
-Currently, I am a visiting student at the School of Information and Communication Technology, Griffith University, working under the supervision of [Prof. Leo Yu Zhang](https://leozhangcs.github.io/) and [Prof. Yanjun Zhang](https://profiles.uts.edu.au/Yanjun.Zhang).
+Currently, I am a visiting student at the School of Information and Communication Technology, Griffith University, working under the supervision of [Prof. Leo Zhang](https://leozhangcs.github.io/) and [Prof. Yanjun Zhang](https://profiles.uts.edu.au/Yanjun.Zhang).

 <br>